lacchain/besu-pro-testnet/DEPLOY_APPLICATIONS.md

 module.exports = output[":MyContract"];
 ```
-The above code read the contract file MyContract.sol, compile it using solc compiler, and save the the output of contracts in the json file.
+The above code reads the contract file MyContract.sol, compiles it using solc compiler, and saves the output of contracts in the json file.

 ### Contract Deployment